-Basis Agreement Contract Definition As per Section 2(h) contract is "an agreement enforceable by law".
-Meaning Offer/Proposal + Acceptance.
+Basis Agreement Contract Definition - Meaning Offer/Proposal + Acceptance.
 Accepted proposal/ Agreement + Enforce - ability by law.
 Inter-relation All agreement are not contracts.
 All contracts are agreement.
 Binding Nature No legal obligation It creates a legal obligation.
 Scope It only includes agreement enforceable by law.